HOME

 The metaphysics of synchronicity and causality

-So Jung should have distinguished areas where it is possible to demonstrate the usefulness of synchronicity.
+Jung should have distinguished areas where it is possible to demonstrate the usefulness of synchronicity.
 Practicability is what determines its value, whereas empirical veracity is not an urgent issue.
 Since its practicability has still not been demonstrated, I have come to doubt its value.
-Jung attempted to support synchronicity scientifically, but his research wasn’t successful.
-For example, his statistical studies of astronomical phenomena and their relation to wedlock are inconclusive (Jung, 1977b, pp.494-509).
+Jung’s attempt to find scientific support for synchronicity wasn’t successful.
+For example, his statistical studies of astronomical phenomena and their relation to wedlock are inconclusive (Jung, 1977b, pp. 494-509).
 Jung’s writings on synchronicity are virtually void of evidence (cf. Clark, 1997, here).
 This, however, would not be a problem were Jung able to demonstrate the practicability of the synchronistic notion.
 Compare with the archetypal notion.
 It has proved quite instrumental in relation to mythological and unconscious material, such as dreams.
 Although the archetype, as such, cannot be confirmed empirically the unconscious psyche functions as if there were archetypes (cf. Winther, 2011a, here).
 This is really all we need to know.
 Thanks to this, we are capable of understanding how things work, which is essential from a scientific point of view.
 A scientist needn’t know what a natural law is, in itself, or prove that it exists, as such.
 A scientist can make use of the predictive capacity of the law of gravity whether or not the graviton particle has been empirically detected.

 Alternative explanations